Table of Contents

 Microsoft Azure is a cloud platform that contains upwards of 200 cloud services and products with a wide variety of functions.
 If you're looking for a simple definition, you could call the Microsoft Azure portal a cloud computing platform, which includes Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS) solutions.

-These solutions help support functions like virtual computing and storage account, networking, and analytics, among many others.
+These solutions help support functions like virtual computing and storage accounts, networking, and analytics, among many others.
 Depending on a team's needs, Microsoft's Azure services can either complement or replace an on-premise server.
 Azure is:

 - Scalable: The solution allows teams to scale resources down or up, as needed, so it grows with teams.

 - Open: Azure supports and works with virtually any OS, tool, framework, or language.
-This makes it almost universally-applicable.
+This makes it almost universally applicable.